-Washington State Department of Labor & Industries (L&I) has mandated that it is not safe for Flaggers to direct traffic from the middle of an intersection bacause the Flagger is at risk of being struck from behind.
+Washington State Department of Labor & Industries (L&I) has mandated that it is not safe for Flaggers to direct traffic from the middle of an intersection bacause the Flagger is at risk of being struck from behind (multiple directions).
+Also, L&I requires the Flagger to use a stop/slow paddle as the "primary signaling device".
+It's not possible to use a 2-sided paddle in a 4-way intersection effectively.
 Police Officers are bound by OSHA Regulations since they are Sworn Officers and "Emergency Responders".
 However, effective 2010, all Emergency Responders (Police,Fire,Paramedics, etc) are REQUIRED to wear at least a Class 2 ANSI compliant safety vest on-scene, per OSHA regulations.

 I've seen pictures on the internet of Flaggers wearing baseball caps and shorts.
 Why do we have to wear a hardhat and long pants in Washington?

 Each State has the authority, to an extent, to write specific requirements addressing safety requirements for their particular State.
 Some States have temperatures (heat) that make wearing hardhats and heavy clothing MORE of a health risk.
 Washington State Department of Labor & Industries has elected to require Flaggers to wear hardhats and long pants out of safety concerns that have been borne from previous accidents and research in Washington State.
 A baseball cap would be "comfy", but a hardhat may very well save you life.

 I see some Flaggers with 18 inch stop/slow paddles, and others with 24 inch stop/slow paddles.
 Can we buy/use either one?